SolaceDev/solace-dev-codelabs/markdown/create-api-products-using-scs-and-ep/create-api-products-using-scs-and-ep.md

 - Azure Event Hubs
 - Apache RocketMQ

-Positive
+> aside positive
-: We will be using the [Solace PubSub+ Binder](https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter) which supports publish subscribe and consumer groups.
+> We will be using the [Solace PubSub+ Binder](https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter) which supports publish subscribe and consumer groups.

 ### Communication Models